Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: Introduction

 \section{Introduction}

 Given a graph, the clique complex is a geometric object that captures its clique information.
-An important topological invariant of a clique complex are the Betti numbers, which quantify the number of holes of a given dimension that are present.
-The Betti numbers have a long history in computational algebraic topology and data analysis: Efficient algorithms for Betti number estimation date back to the 1970s~\cite{Kannan1979}, and many recent applications of this problem have been found in the field of Topological Data Analysis~\cite{Carlsson2009,Amezquita2020, Skaf2022}.
-Despite this, it has been recently shown that deciding is a Better number is zero or non-zero is \texttt{QMA1-Hard}, and for clique-dense graphs is in \texttt{QMA}~\cite{Crichigno2022}.
+An important topological invariant of a clique complex are the Betti numbers, $\beta_k$, which quantify the number of holes in the complex in a given dimension $k$.
+The Betti numbers have a long history in computational algebraic topology and data analysis: For fixed $k$, polynomial-time algorithms for Betti number estimation date back to the 1970s~\cite{Kannan1979}, and many recent applications of this problem have been found in the field of Topological Data Analysis~\cite{Carlsson2009,Amezquita2020, Skaf2022}.
+Despite this, it has been recently shown that, given as input a graph $G$ and dimension $k$, deciding if $\beta_k = 0$ in the clique complex of $G$ is $\texttt{QMA}_{1}\texttt{-Hard}$, and, when $G$ is clique-dense this decision problem is in \texttt{QMA}~\cite{Crichigno2022}.
 This means that, under widely-held computational assumptions, there is no efficient classical or quantum algorithm for computing the exact Betti numbers in all dimensions.

-This intractability of computing exact Betti numbers in arbitrary dimensions still leaves open the possibility of efficiently calculating a crude approximation of the Betti numbers, such as the \emph{normalised} Betti number, which is the problem we consider here and refer to as BNE.
+This intractability of computing exact Betti numbers in arbitrary dimensions still leaves open the possibility of efficiently approximating $\beta_k$ divided by the number of $k$-simplices.
+This quantity is called the \emph{normalised} Betti number, and estimating it is the problem we consider here and refer to as BNE.
 BNE has a relatively short history compared to computing exact Betti numbers, appearing first in the literature of property testing for graphs~\cite{Elek2010}.
-Fortunately, BNE is known to be in \texttt{BQP}~\cite{Cade2021} even for general simplicial complexes, of which clique complexes are a special case.
-In favour of the power of quantum algorithms over classical, the same proof technique can only show BNE to be classically intractable (\texttt{DQC1-Hard}) for general complexes~\cite{Cade2021} and leaves open the question of whether BNE remains classically intractable for dense clique complexes (the near term complexes of interest).
-Nevertheless, this \texttt{DQC1-Hardness} and the previously mentioned \texttt{QMA1-completeness} of exact Betti number calculation of dense clique complexes provide strong evidence for the classical intractability of BNE for dense clique complexes.
+Fortunately, BNE is known to be in \texttt{BQP}~\cite{Cade2021} for general simplicial complexes that are efficiently sampleable, of which efficiently sampleable clique complexes are a special case.
+In favour of the power of quantum algorithms over classical, the same paper shows BNE to be classically intractable (\texttt{DQC1-Hard}) for general complexes~\cite{Cade2021} and leaves open the question of whether BNE remains classically intractable for dense clique complexes (the near term complexes of interest).
+Nevertheless, this \texttt{DQC1-Hardness} and the previously mentioned $\texttt{QMA}_{1}$-completeness of exact Betti number calculation of dense clique complexes provide strong evidence for the classical intractability of BNE for dense clique complexes.